 Girls at the orphanage learn housework, sewing, cooking, and baking; boys garden, put in fences, herd cattle, milk cows, and split wood.

 The children learn to play the organ.

-The government provides the first per capita grant to the orphanage: $60 per student to a maximum of 50 students.
+The government provides the first per capita grant to the orphanage: $60 per child to a maximum of 50 children.

 The orphanage is moved into a log building on the Missionary Society’s land grant, about 8 km west of its original location.

 Eighteen children are in residence; they no longer attend the day school.